Skip to main content

 Lower Motor Neurons

 Lower motor neurons (LMNs) are located in the spinal cord and brainstem, directly innervating skeletal muscles.
 They receive input from upper motor neurons and are crucial for executing voluntary movements.
-Damage to LMNs can result in muscle weakness, atrophy, and flaccid paralysis, as the muscles are no longer stimulated to contract.
+Damage to LMNs can result in muscle weakness, atrophy, and fasciculations, reflecting a loss of direct muscle stimulation.

 Recommended video: